openxpki/openxpki/README.md

 A software stack based on perl and openssl to run a PKI/trustcenter with an enterprise-grade feature set.

 **core features**

 - WebUI compatible with all major browsers
-- Ready-to-run example config included
+- Ready-to-run example config as public git repo ([openxpki/openxpki-config](https://github.com/openxpki/openxpki-config))
 - File-based configuration (eases versioning, staged deployment and change control)
-- Support for SCEP (Simple Certificate Enrollment Protocol)
+- Support for SCEP (Simple Certificate Enrollment Protocol) and EST
 - Easy adjustment of workflows to personal needs
 - Run multiple separate CAs with a single installation
 - automated rollover of CA generations